brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 Subtitle, caption and audio tracks for a language are known collectively as a Media Selection and are represented by Apple's `AVMediaSelection` class.
 A video can have multiple media selections, for example, English, French and Spanish.
 The language settings of the device determine the *preferred* media selection, for example, English.

-Media Selection are properties of the `AVAsset` class. `BCOVOfflineVideoManager` provides the utility method `BCOVOfflineVideoManager.shared().urlAsset(for:)` to help you assemble `AVMediaSelection` objects of interest.
+Media Selection are properties of the `AVAsset` class. `BCOVOfflineVideoManager` provides the utility method `BCOVOfflineVideoManager.sharedManager?.urlAsset(forVideo:)` to help you assemble `AVMediaSelection` objects of interest.
 Refer to the "*Finding Media Selections*" methods of `AVAsset`.

 ### When downloading with AVMediaSelections